sciences-u-lyon/twitter-like/README.md

   </div>
 </div>
 ```
 Values between `[]` represent the names of the corresponding fields in a tweet object.
 They should be replaced with real tweet data.
 Each tweet element is a child of `<div class="container">` tag.
-Each tweet avatar should be fetched by prefixing `http://localhost:3000/` to the `tweet` object `avatar` field.
+Each tweet avatar should be fetched by prefixing http://localhost:3000/ to the `avatar` field of the `tweet` object.

-**The code that handles `http://localhost:3000/tweets` call should be in its own JavaScript module.**
+**The code that handles http://localhost:3000/tweets call should be in its own JavaScript module.**

 #### Expected result 👇